 Personal, face-to-face interviews are the most popular and effective size evaluations so far to explain different types of interviews.

-If you allow you to be close and personal with each candidate, it is much more effective than any other interview format to monitor their physical language.
+If you allow yourself to be close and personal with each candidate, it is much more effective than any other interview format to monitor their physical language.

 Think about it: Do you find it easier to phone someone or to have a relationship with someone?